Table of Contents

 How to Add a new WordPress Administrator?

-Only someone with the same job (or one higher than the super administrator) can add a new Administrator to your website, so be sure to grasp the significance of admin rights before granting them to anyone.
+Only someone with the same job or a higher position (equal to or greater than the super administrator) has the authority to add a new Administrator to your website.
+Therefore, it’s crucial to understand the importance of admin rights before giving them to anyone.

 How to Delete a WordPress Administrator?